-In 2016, there was a staggering $12.8 billion in sales on Black Friday and Cyber Monday alone!
+In 2018, there was a staggering $13.9 billion on Black Friday and Cyber Monday alone!
 It’s tempting to dive in and say you’ll make marketing campaigns for each of them, but promoting your business for both of these high-traffic days is just going to set you up to fail.
 Every business owner knows that trying to do everything usually means you end up doing nothing (successfully, at least).

 You’re going to have to commit to one of these sales, and that’s why we’re here today.
 I’m going to break down who should be marketing for each of these days.
 From there, you’ll be able to plan your marketing strategy and get a piece of the holiday sales pie!

 Who Should Promote Black Friday?

 What does Black Friday entail (other than crazed shoppers with huge carts and no remorse)?
 At its core, the only thing required for Black Friday is to slash your prices for a day.
 You’ll want to promote it, of course, but the process of preparing for Black Friday is going to be far easier than doing the same for Cyber Monday.

 You see, in the best-case scenario, Cyber Monday will mean you need a solidified shipping plan, which can be difficult if you’re solely a brick and mortar store.
 Add in the hassle of shipping everything and tracking orders all over the country, it’s a headache that can be debilitating unless you have the staff to support it.
 For this reason, Black Friday has always been the go-to for small-to-mid-sized local businesses.